mohamuhsin/whale-talk/README.md

 **3.** Create a variable named resultArray and set it equal to an empty array: [].
 This will serve as a place to store the vowels from the input string.

 **4.** Create a loop to iterate through each letter of the input variable text.
 In a later step, we will compare each letter with our vowels array.

+**5.** To check your work, log the iterator numbered position inside the for loop and run your code.
+This should count the number of characters in your input string.

+Comment out this code when you’re ready to move on.